 The standard processing time of an assessment for skilled migration can take up to four (4) weeks from the date ANZPAC receives your correctly completed application form and all the required documents exactly as stated in the form including full payment of the application fee.

-The cost for a modified assessment is $420 AUD for standard processing and $620 AUD for priority processing.
-The cost for a full assessment is $670 AUD for standard processing and $1000 AUD for priority processing.
+The cost for a modified assessment is $420 AUD.
+The cost for a full assessment is $670 AUD.
 Candidates are advised to download either the Stage 1 Modified Desk Top Assessment Application Guide or the Stage 1 Full Desk Top Assessment Application Guide and follow the instructions carefully.
 Incomplete or incorrect applications will result in delays in processing.

 English Language Requirement for Australia